 The founding members of the Association have been impressed by the pattern that is emerging in other countries, particularly countries where this type of study has enjoyed a long and successful tradition.
 These countries have all established an association of MBA schools to regulate the standards of the award in their country just as CAMBAS proposes to do in the Czech Republic.

-In the USA the Association is the American Assembly of Collegiate Schools of Business (AACSB), in Great Britain the Association is the Association of MBAs (AMBA) in Spain Asociación Espanola de Representantes de Escuelas de Direccion de Empresas (AEEDE), in Poland is the Association is known as FORUM –Association of Management Education, in Germany it is Foundation for International Business Administration Accreditation (FIBAA) and in Russia it is Russian Asociation of Business Education (RABE).
+In the USA the Association to Advance Collegiate Schools of Business (AACSB), in Great Britain the Association is the Association of MBAs (AMBA) in Spain Asociación Española de Representantes de Escuelas de Direccion de Empresas (AEEDE), in Poland is the Association is known as FORUM –Association of Management Education, in Germany it is Foundation for International Business Administration Accreditation (FIBAA) and in Russia it is Russian Asociation of Business Education (RABE).
 Accreditation by these bodies represents a guarantee to students and prospective employers of the quality of the programme and the resources of the School.
 All those bodies and many others are members of EQUAL, the same as CAMBAS.

 The Accreditation criteria CAMBAS has put in place, focuses on such things as the curricula, the qualifications of the Faculty, the entrance requirements for students and the physical environment, e.g. The standard of teaching facilities, the provision of textbooks and other teaching aids.
 Attention is also given to student’s placements and career guidance.
 Ensuring that these aspects are in place gives valuable information to students and assists in their decision making process as they look for a suitable School in which to study and make choices.
 The information is also useful to future employers when employing graduates.

-Prof. Milan Maly
+Prof. Ing.
+Milan Malý, CSc.

-Chairman of the Association of Czech MBA Schools
+Chairman of the Czech Association of MBA Schools